ligato/docs/docs/tutorials/01_hello-world.md

 	log.Fatalln(err)
 }
 ```
-When an interrupt, such as `ctrl-c`, arrives from the user, the `Close` method will be called on all of the agent's plugins, and the agent will exit.
+When an interrupt, such as `ctrl-c`, arrives from the user, the `Close()` method will be called on the agent's plugins, and the agent will exit.

 ---